University and college admission: Germany

 There is also a second German school leaving exam, which qualifies prospective students for admission to higher education in Germany, the Fachhochschulreife, often called Fachabitur in colloquial usage.
 An internship is already part of the Fachhochschulreife itself, therefore a Fachhochschule requires no additional internship from the student.
 However, most universities do not accept this qualification for admission.
-An exception are universities in the German state of Hesse, who accept this qualification since 2004 for admission to bachelor's degree courses, but not to the traditional German Diplom degree courses.
-But with Fachhochschulreife (university of applied sciences entrance qualification) you can visit any Fachhochschule (university of applied sciences) in Germany.
-You can see the difference between a University / Technische Hochschule and a Fachoberschule very quickly: A Fachhochschule has often the words "University of Applied Science" next to its name.
+An exception is universities in the German state of Hesse, which accepted this qualification in 2004 for admission to bachelor's degree courses, but not to the traditional German Diplom degree courses.
+But with a Fachhochschulreife (university of Applied Sciences entrance qualification) you can visit any Fachhochschule (university of Applied Sciences) in Germany.
+You can see the difference between a university / Technische Hochschule and a Fachoberschule very quickly: A Fachhochschule has often the words "University of Applied Science" next to its name.

 Greece

-Admission to the Higher Education* of Greece is based on the system of entrance examinations, namely the Panhellenic Examinations, which are set one-time every year by the Ministry of Education.
-In order to be eligible for the entrance examinations, applicants must be upper secondary school (high school) graduates and hold an Upper Secondary School-leaving Certificate either from a lyceum, a technical high school or other equivalent recognised private upper secondary school.
-In Greece, the government upper secondary school-leaving certificate is an Apolytirio Lyceum.

-Admission to Higher Education institutions depends on the 1) entrance examinations achievement score (grades) attained on chosen subjects on a written basis, 2) based on the grades of upper secondary school-leaving or technical high school certificate 3) number of available places (numerus clausus) and on the candidates' ranked preferences among the higher education schools/ departments. (* The Higher Education is at Level 6 of classification of qualification level at the Greece's Qualifications Framework).
+Admission to Higher Education in Greece is based on the system of entrance examinations, namely the Panhellenic Examinations, which are set one-time every year by the Ministry of Education.
+In order to be eligible for the entrance examinations, applicants must be upper secondary school (high school) graduates and hold an Upper Secondary School-leaving Certificate either from a lyceum, a technical high school or another equivalent recognised private upper secondary school.
+In Greece, the government's upper secondary school-leaving certificate is an Apolytirio Lyceum.
+Admission to Higher Education institutions depends on the entrance examinations achievement score (grades) attained on chosen subjects on a written basis, based on the grades of upper secondary school-leaving or technical high school certificate; number of available places (numerus clausus) and on the candidates' ranked preferences among the higher education schools/ departments.